webelcomau/EJBvsCDIvsJSF/README.md

 Each test web page has hopefully clear instructions.

-Each test page (for each different `@ViewScoped` bean type) offers the same selection of navigation cases for leaving the view scope and landing at a target page done.xhtml (which page does not use any view scoped beans).
+Each test page (for each different backing bean type) offers the same selection of navigation cases for leaving the scoped page and landing at a target page done.xhtml (which page does not use any scoped backing beans).

-Access a desired test page initially from the top-level index page (Home), which page likewise does NOT use or create any view scoped beans.
+Access a desired test page initially from the top-level index page (Home), which page likewise does NOT use or create any scoped backing beans.

 There are 3 basic subsets of navigation cases: